Anatomiclab/GastroFLOW/README.md

 ## Using QuPath to generate the data

-We use the QuPath(0.2.0-m8)[Link](https://qupath.github.io/) to generate the WSI images and Cellular features for training and validation.
+We use the QuPath(0.2.0-m8) [Link](https://qupath.github.io/) to generate the WSI images and cellular features for training and validation.

 The capture of working space is shown below: